TinkerTools/poltype2/README.md

 ### Minimization
 *	If the box is not square (should be square by default), then check if the length between any two box dimensions is > 10 angstroms.
 If so, then need to add restraints on two alpha carbons on protein that are on opposite sides to prevent rotation of protein within the rectangular box.
-*	Restraints around atoms are added with a default radius of 2 angstroms.
-*	The protein and ligand is then restrained (or only ligand for solvation) with radius of 0 angstroms (lets the solvent relax).
+*	The protein, ligand and any waters/ions detected in pocket is then restrained (or only ligand for solvation) with radius of 0 angstroms (lets the solvent relax).
 Default restraint force constant is 5 kcal/mol/angstrom.
 *	The system is then minimized to a default gradient of 10 kcal/mol

 ### Equilibration